Bath, Maine: Cemeteries

 Bath has twenty known cemeteries.
 This is a relatively small number compared to neighboring communities (Phippsburg, for example, has over one hundred), because, from the early 1900s, Bath was densely populated, which left less room for family cemeteries.

-The city maintains its "big three" cemeteries: Oak Grove, Maple Grove and Calvary.
-It also manages four smaller burials grounds: Dummer Sewall (Dummer and Beacon streets), David Trufant (claimed by author Parker McCobb Reed in 1894 to be the oldest burying ground in Bath; Spring and Middle streets), Pettingill (Riverview Road) and Fairview (on Fairview Lane).
+The city maintains these cemeteries: Oak Grove, Maple Grove, and Calvary.
+It also manages four smaller burials grounds: Dummer Sewall (Dummer and Beacon Streets), David Trufant (claimed by author Parker McCobb Reed in 1894 to be the oldest burying ground in Bath; Spring and Middle streets), Pettingill (Riverview Road) and Fairview (on Fairview Lane).
 Only Pettengill has pieces of stones remaining, including that of a Revolutionary War veteran.

 Graveyards not managed by the city, which tend to be old family plots, include Harrison (Stoney Island Road), Crawford (North Bath Road), Roberts-Edgecomb (North Bath Road), Edgecomb (North Bath Road), Purington (North Bath and Whiskeag roads), Ham (Ridge and Whiskeag roads), Ward (Bayshore Road) and the "Irish" ground (Varney Mill Road).

 The Whittam (or Witham) graveyard (Bayshore Road) and Wise-Welch (North Bath Road), which includes Bath's oldest documented burial in 1749, were identified in the 1970s, but are not found today.

-Those found in sources, yet have no burials or exact locations identified, are South Street (possibly South and Washington streets), Marshall (Washington and Marshall streets), the "Turnpike" ground (likely in West Bath), and Marr's Hill (in the area of Corliss and Washington streets).
+Those found in sources, yet have no burials or exact locations identified, are South Street (possibly South and Washington Streets), Marshall (Washington and Marshall Streets), the "Turnpike" ground (likely in West Bath), and Marr's Hill (in the area of Corliss and Washington Streets).
+Also, a Ward Cemetery is known.

-There is also a Ward Cemetery.